 - An internationally aligned program, it will build city government capacity and partnerships on the local level to develop and deliver viable investable multi partner sustainable urban development projects

 - Foster the creation of 60+ high impact and high value projects

 - Integrate with government approaches at the state and national levels

 - Support brokerage for partnerships with the private sector and attract financing for sustainable urban development non-traditional projects

 - Improve the understanding of governance structures and enabling environments for public, private and civil society partnerships (PPPPs)

 Offer to Other Partners

-Private Sector organisations are invited to be a national partner in City Partnerships which would involve in-kind and financial contribution.
+A number of Private Sector organisations have been invited to be a national partner in City Partnerships, involving in-kind and financial contribution.

 Partners are expected to support the delivery of: